jlelong/LaTeX-Workshop-wiki/FAQ.md

 On some platforms, when the path of a TeX file contains Chinese characters or other non-ASCII characters, the compilation does not work well.
 In such cases, please use `%DOCFILE%` instead of `%DOC%` in your recipes.
 See also [LaTeX recipe](Compile#LaTeX-recipe).

-On some platforms, synctex doesn't work well with the path containing non-ASCII characters either.
-In such cases, please use a built-in synctex functionality.
+On some platforms, `synctex` does not work well with the path containing non-ASCII characters either.
+In such cases, please use a built-in `synctex` functionality.
 See [Viewing & Synctex](View##latex-workshopsynctexsynctexjsenabled).